Quetzal-1-CubeSat-Team/.github/profile/README.md

 ## Our purpose

 Our purpose is to provide a design reference for a satellite that was fully operational for 211 days in orbit, that it may serve as a stepping stone for future novice teams.
-Technology is being countinously democratized, and this is our little grain of sand in aim of doing just that: enabling access to space, and its wondrous possibilities, for everyone.
+Technology is being continuously democratized, and this is our little grain of sand in aim of doing just that: enabling access to space, and its wondrous possibilities, for everyone.

 ## Available Repositories